 Looking at his watercolour drawings – effort at trying to play with space, but still a flatness is experienced – not very descriptive lines.
 She sees it as the artist getting information and trying to show an angle/force.
 Drawing on paper is investigative, put painting is different.

 They discussed landscape – look at flatness and depth.
 Creating a sense of space on paper, the marks create shape, but the kind of paper plays a role as well.
 Julie sees the dynamic of repetitive marks as part of how a landscape shifts all the time – she sees a kind of shimmering.
-Patch of colours, left to dry, before the next one was painted -let to dry, a sense of time as he had to wait for paint to dry.
-Rapid motions is articulated – moments of labour is seen.
+Patch of colours, left to dry before the next one was painted -let to dry, a sense of time as he had to wait for the paint to dry.
+Rapid motions are articulated – moments of labour is seen.
 Painting you go back into the wet – and manifestations happen.

 They talked about series – she sees it as cycles or bodies of work, and in general, she does not work in that way.
 It is a study of in-betweenness – in the difference and repetition is where you learn or develop knowledge.
 The lesson happens when the ‘head’ is out of the way and not aware of what it is trying to do – something else trying to take over.